-- c.
-Flip or replace the Feed Roller as needed and confirm that the number showing is the same as the wire diameter on the Spool. - d.
-Twist the Feed Roller Knob back into place to secure the Feed Roller.
+c.
+Flip or replace the Feed Roller as needed and confirm that it is the correct Roller for the type of wire being used and that the number showing is the same as the wire diameter on the Spool.

+d.
+Screw the Feed Roller Knob back into place to secure the Feed Roller.